 There are several implications of this understanding.
 First, it is necessary that in the incarnation that Jesus be fully man and fully God.
 That’s the only way the “math” works.
 For Christ to substitute for us in the “ELSE” statement, he has to be fully man.
 For the full consequence of the ELSE statement to be met, he must also be God (infinite).
 Note that in this proposed understanding, God’s justice is preserved.
 The original covenant of works is not cast aside but a solution (the covenant of grace) to the dilemma (the covenant of works) is solved without abrogating the original covenant (the covenant of works).
 One goal of the Old Testament ceremonial sacrificial system was to provide a hint about the type of solution, a substitutionary atonement, that would one day be provided.
 For the Old Testament Jews, it was an annual rehearsing of the promise to come in the incarnation, death and resurrection of Christ.

 Once the atonement was paid in full, Christ was resurrected as a testimony that the ransom indeed had been paid in full.
 The purchasing our salvation was a real cost to God, a non-fatal wound that he incurred on our behalf.
 It is a finite x infinite dimensioned gash that God the Son bears to this day as the resurrected Christ showed his wounds to the disciples and as pictured in the wounded lamb in John’s vision recorded in Revelation.

 I know this is kind of a geeky approach to the atonement.
-My goal is not to “check God’s math” but to understand more deeply the salvation he has wrought and the above discourse does that as I view it through the lenses of my science-trained mind and eyes.
+My goal is not to “check God’s math” but to understand more deeply the salvation he has wrought and the above discourse does that as I view it through the lenses of my logic and science-trained mind and eyes.